zhmcclient/zhmc-ansible-modules/docs/source/development.rst

         vi galaxy.yml

-    and set the 'version' parameter to the version to be released:
+    and set the 'version' parameter to the version that is being released:

     .. code-block:: yaml